 Program Exposures - Students are familiarized with the individual Ph.D. training programs at the beginning of the first semester.

-At the end of the first year curriculum (May) the student chooses a Ph.D. program and faculty mentor for his/her degree research.
-The second year of didactic courses is decided by the various departments and programs.
-If an applicant has identified a specific faculty member with whom he/she would like to work prior to matriculating, at the end of the first year curriculum he/she will enroll in the department or program in which that faculty member resides.
+At the end of the second semester of the first year (May), the students choose a Ph.D. program and faculty mentor for their degree research.
+Didactic coursework is decided by the various departments and programs.
+If a student has identified a specific faculty member with whom he/she would like to work, at the end of the first year curriculum he/she will enroll in the department or program in which that faculty member resides.
 If you have any questions concerning the admissions process or the curriculum please feel free to either call 1-800-589-2003 or email firstname.lastname@example.org.
 You may also visit the curriculum web site at http://academicdepartments.musc.edu/grad.
 We look forward to receiving your application.

-The program of study is planned in a joint meeting of the student and his/her Dissertation/Thesis Advisory Committee.
+After the first year, the program of study is planned in a joint meeting of the student and his/her Dissertation Advisor.
 The program is a list of courses and other requirements, including those of the major department, which the student must complete in order to meet the minimum program requirements for a given degree.
 It lists courses which are being transferred as well as courses which are to be taken on campus.
-After approval by the Advisory Committee, the program of study is filed with the departmental graduate coordinator and with the Office of the Dean within three months after the Advisory Committee is organized.
-The program of study does not require approval by the Graduate Council.
-A decision to remove, substitute, or add courses to the program of study can be made in a joint meeting of the student and the Advisory Committee and by a unanimous vote of that committee.
+After approval by the Major Advisor, the program of study is filed with the departmental graduate coordinator and with the Office of the Dean within three months after the Major Advisor is chosen.
+A decision to remove, substitute, or add courses to the program of study can be made in a joint meeting of the student and once formed, the Advisory Committee.
 Any changes in the program must be completed no later than one week after the substituted or additional course has begun.
 A record of any change in the program will be submitted by the Advisory Committee chairperson to the Office of the Dean.
 In addition, it will be the final responsibility of the student and his/her Advisory Committee chairperson to ensure that any change in the program of study is consistent with the maintenance of at least the minimum course requirements of the major department.

 The committee, in consultation with the student, will prescribe additional course work needed to complete the departmental requirements for graduation and other course work or areas of study needed to remedy deficiencies in the student’s background to ensure successful completion of the proposed dissertation.
-The program of study must be completed before scheduling the qualifying examination.
+The Program of Study form must be completed before scheduling the qualifying examination.

 CGS-610 - Anatomical Basis of Medicine.
 A study of the structure and function of the human body and the three dimensional concepts of the relationships of its components.
 The course is regionally based (rather than system based).
 Lectures are presented on basic anatomy as well as radiographic and clinical anatomy.
 Laboratory study includes cadaver dissection by students and study of cross sections, prosections, skeletal material, models, and radiographic images.
 The course emphasizes the clinical importance of the study of anatomy.